Mivik/GetDex/README.md

 	......
 ```

 If you are not familiar with Kotlin, don't worry.
-You just need to write a java class `com.mivik.getdex.MainHook` which implemented `IXposedHookLoadPackage`, and hook the target application's `android.content.ContextWrapper.attachBaseContext` methods, and do the following steps before the hooked method starts (remember to remove the corresponding kotlin file):
+You just need to write a java class `com.mivik.getdex.MainHook` which implemented `IXposedHookLoadPackage`, and hook the target application's `android.content.ContextWrapper.attachBaseContext` method, and do the following steps before the hooked method starts (remember to remove the corresponding kotlin file):

 ```java
 	Context context = (Context) param.args[0]